United States Youth Soccer ODP (Olympic Development Program) Overview

-Region 1 (West Virginia to Maine) holds an annual ODP Tournament in early June (after State Cup Finals) to allow each State association's ODP Select Team an opportunity to showcase their talent while competing against the each other.
+Region 1 (West Virginia to Maine) holds an annual ODP Tournament in on their long established weekend in early June (after State Cup Finals) to allow each State association's ODP Select Team an opportunity to showcase their talent while competing against the each other.

 Region 1 also hosts an optional Regional Camp (formerly known as ID camp) in early July exclusively for ODP team participants.
 These camps are designed to provide high level competition and training for participating players.
 During this training and competition, players who are capable of performing at a higher level of play are identified for regional pool participation, and possible national team camp, pool, or team participation.